sordina/HaskellEvolutionProfile/README.md

 * PostDoc
 * TenuredProfessor

 ... so these have been excluded for the present.
+Please don't hesitate to send a pull-request that modify these solutions to work :-)

 ## Running

 Generate a profiling report by running `make`.
+The report should be generated at "images/report1.html".

+I reran the report twice with the worst offenders removed to show the variance between good solutions.
+These results can be found at "images/report2.html" and "images/report3.html" respectively.

 ## Results